Health Essentials

-What's allowed and forbidden before surgery?
+What is allowed or forbidden before surgery?
 Fasting, smoking, alcohol, medications

 All the rules on what's allowed and forbidden before surgery under anesthesia: fasting from food and drink, smoking, alcohol, regular medications, and what to do if you're sick beforehand.